sukaizer/sukaizer/README.md

 ### ✨ Hello there, I'm Alexandre and welcome to my GitHub page ✨
+I'm a Software Engineer at Dassault Systèmes 💻

-I'm a Human-Computer Interaction student at Université Paris-Saclay 👨‍💻
+I have a Master's Degree in Human-Computer Interaction from Université Paris-Saclay 👨‍💻
 <br>
 I'm mostly interested in :
 <br>
-- Software dev 🖥
+- Web development 🖥
-- Game dev 🎮
+- Gaming 🎮
 - Interaction Design 🧠
 <br>